How High-Mass Stars Evolve

-Stars that are 12 or more solar masses are high-mass stars.
-These stars consume their fuel even faster than immediate-mass stars.
-As a result, high-mass stars die more quickly and more violently.
-In massive stars, the core heats up to much higher temperatures.
-Heavier elements form by fusion, and the star expands into a supergiant.
-Eventually, iron forms in the core.
-Since iron cannot release energy through fusion, the core collapses violently, and a shock wave travels through the star.
-The outer portion explodes, producing a supernova.
+They consume their fuel even faster than intermediate-mass stars.
+They die more quickly and violently.
+The core heats up to much higher temperatures.
+Heavier elements for by fusion, and the star expands into a super giant.
+Eventually, iron forms at the core and cannot release energy through fusion, and the core collapses violently, shock waves travelling throughout the star.
+The outer portion of the star explodes, producing a supernova.
 The heaver elements are ejected into the universe and form planets and other bodies.